ChaoticLee/ChaoticLee/README.md

 ##   🔭 Learned Languages
 I have a brief understanding of the languages below.
 Often used in class repositories that I did not clone :sob: I used the languages to:
 - Create 3d graphics
-- run simple OOP games/projects
+- run OOP games/projects
-- learn how to program
+- learn how to program using C++, CMake, Python
+- Debug with Valgrind
+- Comfortable with VIM, terminal, VSCode, and Pycharm
 - in groups within AI courses
+-
 <p>
   <a href="https://skillicons.dev">
     <img src="https://skillicons.dev/icons?i=cpp,cmake,vim,python,html,css,latex,git" />